 Image

 Ridge Augmentation

-After a tooth is lost, the gums and jawbone can develop an indentation where the tooth once was, making it difficult to replace a tooth for a natural look.
-Ridge augmentation is a procedure required to replace the natural contour of the gum and jaw, leading to the success of placing dental implants, and other restorations.
+After losing a tooth, the gums and jawbone can develop an indentation where the tooth once was, making it difficult to replace a tooth for a natural look.
+Ridge augmentation is a procedure required to replace the natural contour of the gum and jaw, leading to the success of placing dental implants and other restorations.

-Dr. Austria provides simple ridge augmentation to fill in this indentation through a surgical bone grafting procedure where the empty space is replaced with bone and the gums are sutured.
-After the area has healed, the result can allow for a replacement tooth that is more natural looking and easy to clean.
+Dr. Austria provides simple ridge augmentation to fill in this indentation through a surgical bone grafting procedure.
+This procedure replaces the empty space with bone, and the gums are sutured.
+After the area has healed, the result can be a replacement tooth that is more natural-looking and easy to clean.

+Image